bbauska/Coursera-Bootstrap/readme.md

 By applying the CSS classes for these components, we were able to create them on our webpage.

-In this module, we are going to examine more of Bootstrap\'s JavaScript-based components.
+In this module, we are going to examine more of Bootstrap&apos;s JavaScript-based components.

 Summarizing, as we saw in the previous module, Bootstrap supports a